Rent safe and private dog parks hosted by locals

 Can dog-reactive dogs be social with other pets?

-The behavior of dog-reactive dogs can vary depending on the individual dog and the situation at hand.
-Whether a dog-reactive dog can be social with other pets, such as fellow dogs, cats, or even small animals, depends on factors like their unique temperament, training, and past experiences.
+Whether a dog-reactive dog can be social with other pets—like fellow dogs, cats, or even small animals—depends on factors like their unique temperament, training, and past experiences.

-Professional guidance from a force free dog trainer or veterinary behaviorist may be helpful if you’re hoping to introduce your dog-reactive pup to other pets!
+Professional guidance from a force free dog trainer or veterinary behaviorist may also be helpful if you’re hoping to introduce your dog-reactive pup to other pets.

 I still don’t understand why my dog is growling if they actually just want to say hi?